-risks of suicidal behaviour and/or non-suicidal self-injury, including risks associated with cumulative harm from child maltreatment;
+Risks of suicidal behaviour and/or non-suicidal self-injury

 The school response will be in line with current DoE policies:

 - Immediately contact the school psychologist (and/or Lead School Psychologist) and other members of the school student support team. - Contact the Consulting School Psychologist Suicide Prevention for expert advice if needed. - Action the school response plan to NSSI and suicidal behaviour to enable appropriate risk assessment, planning and support. - Be alert to, record and respond to changes in the student's behaviour.